react-native-community/cli/CONTRIBUTING.md

 1. Run `yarn watch` to automatically build the changed files.
 1. Now you are ready to do the changes.

-## Repository

-This repository is split into two packages:

-- `cli` - Historically, it was included in `react-native` package.
-Contains all the commands code.
-- `global-cli` - Historically, it was a `react-native-cli` package and the only reason this package existed was to initialize an empty project.

 ## Testing your changes

 > Please make sure the version of React Native matches the one present in devDependencies of the CLI.
 Otherwise, you may get unexpected errors.